Probing neutrino-night-quark effective scalar interactions from neutrino masses: Scalar interactions in effective field theories

 \subsection{Matching LNEFT to $\chi$PT}

-For energy below $\mu_\chi\sim4\pi F_\pi$ with $F_\pi=92.3(1)$~MeV being the pion decay constant~\cite{Manohar:1983md}, the observed degrees of freedom are no longer the light quarks, but the pseudoscalars ($\pi, K, \eta$), which can be well described by the so called $\chi$PT.
+For energy below $\mu_\chi\sim4\pi F_\pi$ with $F_\pi=92.3(1)$~MeV being the pion decay constant~\cite{Manohar:1983md}, the observed degrees of freedom are no longer the light quarks but the pseudoscalars ($\pi, K, \eta$), which can be well described by the so-called $\chi$PT.
 Therefore, to describe physics below $\mu_\chi$ with contributions from high energies, the LNEFT operators should be matched onto the ones of $\chi$PT.

 The $\chi$PT is a QCD low-energy effective field theory, in which the pseudoscalars are the Goldstone bosons corresponding to the spontaneous global chiral symmetries breaking: $SU(3)_L\times SU(3)_R\to SU(3)_V$.
-There produces eight pseudoscalars, which can be written into the theory in a nonlinear way,
+There are produced eight pseudoscalars, which can be written into the theory in a nonlinear way:

-where $F_0$ is the pion decay constant in the chiral limit, $\phi^a$ are the Goldstone bosons, and $\lambda^a$ ($a=1,\cdots,8$) are the Gell-Mann matrices satisfying the trace relation $\mathrm{Tr}(\lambda_a\lambda_b)=2\delta_{ab}$.
+where $F_0$ is the pion decay constant in the chiral limit, $\phi^a$ are the Goldstone bosons, and $\lambda^a$ ($a=1,...,8$) are the Gell-Mann matrices satisfying the trace relation $\mathrm{Tr}(\lambda_a\lambda_b)=2\delta_{ab}$.
 Under $SU(3)_L\times SU(3)_R$ symmetries, the matrix $U$ transforms as $U\to RUL^\dagger$, with $L(R)$ being the representation of $ SU(3)_{L(R)}$.
-The chiral symmetries are broken by the quark vacuum expectation values, or equivalently, the quark condensates, $\langle 0|\bar{q}q|0\rangle$ ($q=u,d,s$), whose values can be determined through the lattice QCD calculations~\cite{McNeile:2012xh,Davies:2018hmw}.
+The chiral symmetries are broken by the quark vacuum expectation values or, equivalently, the quark condensates, $\langle 0|\bar{q}q|0\rangle$ ($q=u,d,s$), whose values can be determined through the lattice QCD calculations~\cite{McNeile:2012xh,Davies:2018hmw}.
 It is worth pointing out that the quark masses softly break the $SU(3)_L\times SU(3)_R$ symmetries which would result in nonzero masses pseudoscalars.

 Beside the pure QCD, one is usually dealing with interactions between quark bilinears and other fields, e.g., the neutrinos along with the accompanying Wilson coefficients in Eqs.~\eqref{eq:LNCLNEFT} and~\eqref{eq:LNVLNEFT}.
 These fields can be treated as the external sources (which are also referred as the spurion fields~\cite{Dekens:2018pbu}), which can be organized into the Lagrangian by employing the external field method~\cite{Gasser:1983yg,Gasser:1984gg,Cata:2007ns}: